mitmplay/mitm-play/README.md

 ```

 ## Cache
-`Cache` the first request to your local disk so next request will serve from your local disk.
+Save the first request to your local disk so next request will serve from there.
 ```js
 cache: {
   'amazon.com': {